COURSE CODE: 8075

 Information Support & Services

-• Communications Equipment Operator
+• Communications Equipment Operators, All Other

-• Computer User Support Specialist
+• Computer User Support Specialists

-• Database Administrator
+• Database Administrators

 Network Systems

-• Computer Operator
+• Computer Occupations, All Other

-• Computer User Support Specialist
+• Computer User Support Specialists

-• Computer and Information Systems Administrator
+• Computer and Information Systems Managers

-• Network and Computer Systems Administrator
+• Network and Computer Systems Administrators

 Programming & Software Development